 Introducing Text Structure in 5 Days

-Text structure is a really big topic, but a good solid introduction of text structure can take place with just five days of focus.
-Over these 5 days we will introduce students to the vocabulary, examples, and cue words.
+Text structure is a really big topic, but a good solid introduction to text structure can take place with just five days of focus.
+Over these 5 days, we will introduce students to the vocabulary, examples, and cue words.

 To enhance the preassessment, instruct students to take notes as they work through the self-checking activity.